 - Finish by clicking OK.

-- Once the connection is established, you will see the version number of your Drop Zone i the top right corner
+- Open nShift Portal and go to New Bookings > Settings.
+To connect to Drop Zone, click the Search button.
+Once the connection is established, you will see the version number of your Drop Zone in the top left corner

 - The Label printer type drop-down will now reflect the printers added in Drop Zone.
 Select a printer and click Save.